WaveGuard: Robust Deepfake Detection and Source Tracing via Dual-Tree Complex Wavelet and Graph Neural Networks: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{sec:related_work} reviews the related work on digital watermarking and deepfake detection.
+Section~\ref{sec:related_work} reviews the related work on proactive defense, digital watermarking, and proactive forensics.
 Section~\ref{sec:methodology} presents the proposed \textit{WaveGuard} framework in detail.
 Section~\ref{sec:experiments} describes the experimental setup and reports the evaluation results.
 Section~\ref{sec:conclusion} concludes the paper.